Ronit0005/Mini_Project_Python/README.md

 # Mini_Project_Python
-This are some mini projects , made using python .
-This are part of "100daysofcode"
+This are some mini projects , made using python .<br> This are part of "100daysofcode"